SunShuoying/learngit/readme.txt

-Git is a version contrwl system.
+Git is a distributed version contrwl system.
 Git is free software.